ni/nimi-python/docs/nidmm/functions.rst

-        Specifies the Callendar-Van Dusen A coefficient for RTD scaling when RTD Type parameter is set to Custom in the :py:meth:`nidmm.Session.configure_rtd_type` function.
+        Specifies the Callendar-Van Dusen A coefficient for RTD scaling when RTD Type parameter is set to Custom in the :py:meth:`nidmm.Session.configure_rtd_type` method.
         The default is 3.9083e-3 (Pt3851)